-Complete Streets, which establishes a modal priority framework that prioritizes people as they walk, bicycle, and take transit over people when they drive;
+Complete Streets, which establishes a modal priority framework that prioritizes people as they walk, roll, bicycle, and take transit over driving, deliveries, and parking;

 Vision Zero, which sets a goal of ending traffic related fatalities and life-changing injuries on our streets by 2027;

 Climate-related goal to reduce citywide greenhouse gas emissions by 30% by 2025 and 80% by 2050 (from 2006 emissions levels), including goals to reduce transportation sector greenhouse gas emissions by more than 30% by 2030 (from 2018 levels);

 Goal of having 60% of trips taken by means other than a car by 2030 (walking, biking/micromobility, or taking transit);

 Commitment to racial justice, detailed in the City's Strategic Racial Equity Action Plan, which seeks to dismantle institutional injustice and close racial disparities in health, housing, public safety and economic opportunities; and

 The Racial Equity Framework for Transportation, which outlines strategies and actions to eliminate racial disparities in transportation through transportation plans, programs, and projects; and

 Stormwater management programs that increase pervious areas and incorporate stormwater best management practices into linear projects to improve the water quality in the city’s lakes, creeks, and the Mississippi River.

 These policies give clear direction for an approach to how we design our streets.
 Street design must reflect these policies and translate them into opportunities for increased health and safety outcomes for everyone and improved walking, biking, transit, and green infrastructure.